Bacău County: Economy

 The county of Bacău was one of the most industrialized regions in the communist period and it remained Moldavia's most important industrial center ever since.
 There are two large oil refineries at Onești and Dărmănești.
-Following the collapse of the communist regime, Bacău continued to be the region's most important GDP supplier, but the county became more famous for the controversial figures involved in local economy than for its performance.
+Following the collapse of the communist regime, Bacău continued to be the region's most important GDP supplier, but the county became more famous for the controversial figures involved in the local economy than for its performance.

 The predominant industries in the county are: